 Label and store in a cool place.
 Their flavor will develop over time.

 Nutritional values are approximate and are based on 1 quart of the recipe (makes 7 total).
-Refrigerate leftovers promptly and use within 4 days.
+Refrigerate after opening.